actuallypav/EST_Service/README.md

 2. Deploy AWS resources using Terraform.
 3. Update `client_config.json` with your device details.
 4. Run `client.py` on IoT devices to request certificates and register with AWS IoT Core.
+### Future Updates
+1. Handle multiple device enrollment, by expanding the client_config.json functionality
+2. Addition of mTLS of AES
+3. Automatic certificate rotation (not a priority as this is difficult on a ESP device)